 Depending on the action on the pathogen fungicides are divided into preventative or protective (prevent contamination of plants or suspend the development and spread of the pathogen in places where infection, before there will be contamination, suppressing mainly its reproductive organs – most fungicides), and medical or eradicate (operate on the mycelia, the reproductive organs and the pathogen overwintering stage, causing their death after infection of the plants).

-The nature of the use of fungicides also different: seed disinfectants (used to combat diseases, pathogens which spread with the seed or in the soil), drugs for the treatment of the soil (destroy soil pathogens of plants, particularly effective in greenhouses and glazing units), fungicides for treating plants rest period (destroy overwintering stage of the pathogen, used in early spring before bud break, late autumn and winter), fungicides for treatment during the growing season (mainly drugs preventive action, used in summer), for spraying and fumigation of warehouses, in particular, granaries and vegetable stores.
+The nature of the use of fungicides also different: seed disinfectants (used to combat diseases, pathogens which spread with the seed or in the soil), drugs for the treatment of the soil (destroy soil pathogens of plants, particularly effective in greenhouses and glazing units), for treating plants rest period (destroy overwintering stage of the pathogen, used in early spring before bud break, late autumn and winter).
+Fungicides are use for treatment during the growing season (mainly drugs preventive action, used in summer), for spraying and fumigation of warehouses, in particular, granaries and vegetable stores.
 By the nature of the distribution within the tissues of plants, fungicides are contact (local), and system (systemic).

 Fungicides contact action.
 Contact fungicides at treatment plants they remain on the surface and cause the death of the pathogen in contact with it.
 Some of them have deep local action, for example, able to penetrate the outer seed coat.
 The effectiveness of the contact preparations depends on the contact duration, quantity of the fungicide, the degree of retention on the treated surface, photochemical and chemical resistance, weather, etc.